 Another is that most organizations today still have a one-size-fits-all set of governing constraints, such as policies and hierarchical decision authorities.
 These can work well for known-known risks and operational activities which need to be consistent, but they’re not suited to complex, emerging risks, multiple concurrent courses of action, and objectives that may contradict those in other parts of the organization.In our complex and uncertain world, we actually increase our risk if we rely on past outcomes to predict the future – @Veridity #digitaltransformation Click To Tweet

-As an example of contradicting objectives, one part of the organization may be focused on innovation, experimentation, and learning while another is mandated to achieve cost-cutting, standardized workflows, and efficiency.
+As an example of contradicting objectives in a VUCA world, one part of the organization may be focused on innovation, experimentation, and learning while another is mandated to achieve cost-cutting, standardized workflows, and efficiency.
 It’s possible to accommodate both these sets of objectives, but many organizations have not yet achieved this and will not with a one-size-fits-all set of policies.
 Everyone in the organization should also understand why these conflicting objectives are both needed.
 The way we measure such different objectives may also need to be different, for example using vector targets rather than outcome-based targets, since we’re not comparing apples with apples.